HonzaPhan/expense-tracker/README.md

 # MERN App - Expense Tracker

-A brief description of what this project does and who it's for
+The Expense Tracker app is designed to help you manage your finances effectively.
+It provides a convenient way to track your expenses and keep a close eye on your financial transactions.

+This project aims to offer a user-friendly expense tracking solution and is suitable for individuals looking to gain better control over their spending.

 ## Tech Stack

-**Client:** React.js, Redux, Material UI, Axios
+**Client:** React.js, Redux, Redux-Toolkit, Material UI, Axios, TypeScript

-**Server:** Node.js, Express.js, JWT
+**Server:** TypeScript, Node.js, Express.js, JWT, mongoose, bcrypt, cookie-parser, cors, dotenv, nodemon

 **Database:** MongoDB

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file:

+- `MONGODB_URI` - MongoDB database connection URI
+- `PORT` - Port for the server to listen on (e.g., 5000)
+- `JWT_SECRET` - Secret key for JWT token generation

+Please ensure that you include these environment variables in your `.env` file before running the project.

 ## Run Locally

-Clone the project
+To get started, follow these steps:

 ```bash
   git clone https://github.com/HonzaPhan/expense-tracker.git